Julian Warring - Landscape Architect - The TULA Project

 The Architecture Insights newsletter provides case studies into founders of design firms including architecture firms, landscape architecture firms, interior design firms, and more.
 You can view our library of past case studies here.

-Julian Warring is a licensed landscape architect and a co-founder of the TULA project, a landscape architecture and urban design firm based out of Calgary.
+Julian Warring is a licensed landscape architect and the co-founder of The TULA Project - a landscape architecture and urban design firm based out of Calgary.

-• Production tasks are the first to be delegated, allowing the core team to focus on design and collaborative conversations.
+• Production tasks are the first to be delegated, allowing him to focus on design and collaborative conversations.

-• Most work comes from referrals and proposals, particularly in public and municipal projects, which leads to more opportunities.
+• Most work comes from referrals and proposals, particularly in public and municipal projects.

 • The firm is looking to grow beyond its current size and has recently expanded its team, indicating a desire for strategic growth.

-• While the firm initially focused on public realm projects, it has actively diversified into commercial, industrial, and multifamily projects to balance its workload.
+• While the firm initially focused on public realm projects, it has actively diversified into commercial, industrial, and multifamily projects to balance its portfolio.

-• As the firm grows, challenges in staffing and delegation become more prominent, impacting the ability to maintain quality work.
+• As the firm grows, challenges in staffing and delegation become more prominent.

-• An ideal firm size is 8 to 10 people for a more intimate and manageable work environment, avoiding the complexities of larger firms.
+• An ideal firm size is 8 to 10 people for a more intimate and manageable work environment while avoiding the complexities of larger firms.

 • Emphasis is placed on achieving a healthy work-life balance, advocating for efficient work practices rather than long hours, and prioritizing personal time.